-Initial Appointment, Reappointment, and Contract Renewal
+Initial Appointment and Reappointment

-Initial appointment (hiring or appointment change from another faculty type), reappointment, and contract renewal of compensated associated faculty members are decided by the department chair.
-See Section VI.B.4 for information about this process for uncompensated adjunct and visiting faculty members.
+The initial appointment (hiring or appointment change from another faculty type) of compensated associated faculty members is decided by the department chair.

 Initial appointments at senior rank require a vote by the eligible faculty (all non-probationary teaching/professional practice faculty and tenured faculty of equal or higher rank than the position requested) and prior approval of the college dean.